infracost/infracost-gh-action/README.md

 ## Environment variables

-As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
-Infracost does not make any changes to your Terraform state or cloud resources.
+The following environment variables are required.
+Other supported environment variables are described in the [Infracost docs](https://www.infracost.io/docs/#environment-variables).

 If the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) is being used with AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be set.

-Other useful environment variables are described in the [Infracost docs](https://www.infracost.io/docs/#environment-variables).
+Terraform Cloud users should follow [this section](https://www.infracost.io/docs/#terraform-cloud-users).
+Terragrunt users should follow [this section](https://www.infracost.io/docs/#terragrunt-users).

 ### `INFRACOST_API_KEY`